WILDLIFE CONSERVATION: SOUTH AFRICA

 This will be provided at the time of booking to assist with the dilemma of what to bring.
-Clothes are climate dependent but the general rule is ‘keep it neutral’.
+Clothes are climate dependent but the general rule is to layer and ‘keep it neutral’.
 You will be living in the bush so it is best to blend in.

 HEALTH & MEDICAL

-While malaria is considered low risk in the Tuli Block, all participants are required to obtain their own medical advice in terms of malaria prophylaxis and vaccinations.
-All participants are also required to have medical insurance in the case of an emergency.
+All participants should obtain their own medical advice prior to arrival and are required to have medical insurance in the case of an emergency.
+Somkhanda is considered malaria-free, but please consult a physician.

 There is no wifi at the tented camp nor electricity in the tents.
 However, there are electrical points in the communal area for charging the essentials.